Research | Policy Briefs

 Is Attracting Data Centers Worth It?

-Policymakers are increasingly questioning whether tax incentives to attract data centers are justified, giving their strain on resources.
+Policymakers are actively debating the merits of attracting data centers.
+Some states are increasingly questioning whether tax incentives to attract data centers are justified given their strain on resources.
+Others are considering creating or expanding their tax incentives.